HSanny/Courses/README.md

     - [DONE] send message to all servers
     - [DONE] when received, send acks?
     - [DONE] use indicator to denote the working status
-    - catogorize messages that are anti-entropy related
+    - [DONE] catogorize messages that are anti-entropy related
     - [DONE] cached these messages if switched off
     - [DONE] prioritize the cached message if system is non-paused